Bachelor of Music Composition

 Specialization Courses

-Specialization courses are required courses in Composition, including Introduction to Computer Applications in Music, Introduction to Composition I & II, Orchestration, and Counterpoint.
+Specialized courses are required courses in Composition, including Introduction to Composition I & II, Introduction to Computer Applications in Music, Orchestration, Counterpoint and Conducting.

 Music & Breadth Electives

 All programs require the completion of a specific number of Music Electives and Breadth Electives.
 A Music Elective is any Faculty of Music course (excluding Basic Music Courses) that is not required for a specific program.
-A Breadth Elective is a typically a course offered by the Faculty of Arts & Science, but up to one full credit of designated Music courses can be counted the breadth elective requirement.
+A Breadth Elective is a course offered by the Faculty of Arts & Science; however, up to one full credit of designated Music courses can be counted towards this requirement.
+Students have the opportunity to benefit from the diverse course offerings, that span different areas and traditions of music.

 Options within the Degree